libplctag/libplctag/README.md

 cases if you run into bugs.
 As PLC hardware is fairly expensive, we may not be able to test out your test scenarios.
 If possible, please send patches.
-We do not ask that you transfer copyright over to us, but we do ask that you make any submitted patches under the same LGPL license we use.
-We will not take any patches under the GPL license or licenses that are incompatible with the LGPL.
+We do not ask that you transfer copyright over to us, but we do ask that you make any submitted patches under the same licenses we use.
+We will not take any patches under the GPL license or licenses that are incompatible with the MPL 2.0 license.

 We hope you find this library as useful as we do!